8 Tips On How To Take Care Of Yourself

 While the American standard is about 8 glasses (8 oz each) of water a day, how much water you need could depend on your age, sex, level of physical activities, and your environment.
 But remember not to overhydrate; drinking too much water too frequently has side effects.

 Finding it difficult to drink just plain water?
-Add a few slices of fruit to it.
+Add a few slices of fruit or a few leaves to it.
 Experiment with cucumber, lemon, mint, or basil.

 6. Maintain Personal Hygiene

 Proper personal hygiene is very important to keep yourself healthy.
 Brushing your teeth twice and flossing, taking a shower daily, wearing clean clothes, and washing your hands after you are done with your bathroom break are all markers of a good personal hygiene routine.
 You feel great, and people around you feel the same about you.

 7. Sleep For At Least 7 Hours Every Night